It’s a good day to explore the potential health benefits of kale.

 Eating foods like kale that are high in these nutrients may give you an extra burst of energy when needed most.

-28. May Help With Bone Health
+29. Helps With Bone Health

 Studies have shown that eating kale regularly can help keep your bones healthy because it is high in calcium and vitamin K.